Best Straight Razor – Top 5 Sharpest Reviews for December, 2022 with Buying Guide

 Folding straight razors were first sold in England in the late 17th century and were basically the only option for men until the 1900s.
 The development of more convenient (and to most, less dangerous) safety razors, and later electric razors, turned the straight razor from a ubiquitous fixture in all bathrooms into a seldom-used relic.

 The straight razor, also called the barber razor, true razor – or for obvious reasons, the cutthroat razor – is making a comeback.
-Whether you’re one of those men thinking of giving it a try or a devotee of straight blades, the GroomNStyle review team have investigated the options and put together our list of the top 5 best straight razors on the market.
+Whether you’re one of those men thinking of giving it a try or a devotee of straight blades, the Groom+Style review team for art of shaving have investigated the options and put together our list of the top 5 best straight razors on the market.

 Straight Razor Buying Considerations